0xpix/Hei-DataHub/docs/how-to/04-settings.md

 ✅ **WebDAV configured!** You're ready to:

 - Press `a` to add your first dataset
-- Press `/` to search and filter datasets
 - Press `s` anytime to update settings

 **Learn more:**